Mojang/EducationContent/python/lesson1/activity2.md

 Use the coding window at any point to check if the command works.

 ## Step 4
 A number can be used in different ways.
-To show its character, using quotes, or to show its mathematical value, without quotes.
+To show its **character**, using quotes, or to show its **mathematical value**, without quotes.
 Go over to the fifth tv monitor, there is syntax missing from the command on the monitor.
-This command needs to displey the character of the number.
-Place the missing syntax blocks.
+This command needs to display the **character** of the number.
+Place the missing syntax blocks for that command.

 ## Step 5
-The sixth tv monitor also has syntax missing, place the missing syntax blocks for that command so that it displays the mathematical value of the number.
+The sixth tv monitor also has syntax missing, place the missing syntax blocks for that command so that it displays the **mathematical value** of the number.

 ## Step 6
 If you have completed each command correctly the door will open to the next activity.
 If not, bugs will appear.
 Keep trying until you find the correct code.
 ### ~ tutorialhint
-Clear the coding window by using the **try again** button, by talking to the developer, if you don't get the correct outcome.
+If you want to try the activity again use the **try again** button by talking to the developer.